 Finally, if you have more time and/or a smaller budget, the best option for you is to purchase the Tokyo-Osaka Hokuriku Arch Pass.
 Traveling via Kanazawa route at the Hokuriku train, it will take you a couple of hours longer than the top three fastest shinkansen.
 But the route is quite amazing.
 The best part is that is cheaper than the 7-day JR Pass.

+YES.
 There are mainly two ways to buy your bullet train tickets.
 First, is directly through JR Ticketing Offices located on the departure train stations.
-Second, through online travel concierge called Voyagin (Voyagin, being where I obtained my bullet train tickets).
+Second, through an online travel concierge called Voyagin (Voyagin, being where I obtained my bullet train tickets).
 Should you wish to buy your bullet train tickets in advance, it can only be done through the Voyagin website.
 The JR Ticketing Office does not have an online website to sell tickets in advance for tourists who have not yet arrived in Japan.

 Duration: 6 to 8 hours